 Where does oil come from?
 (Answer: Oil is a fossil fuel found underground that was created from plants and animals that were alive millions of years ago.)

-How does oil contribute to pollution?
-(Possible answers: The side- effects of air, land and water pollution from burning it in vehicles, industry and factories, and during the extraction of and transportation of oil from the Earth.)
+In what ways can oil contribute to pollution?
+(Possible answers: The side-effects of air, land and water pollution from burning it in vehicles, industry and factories, and during the extraction of and transportation of oil from the Earth.)

 Can you think of any ways to help reduce the pollution caused by the drilling and transport of oil?

-Do you have any ideas of ways to conserve oil so we do not run out of it in 40 to 60 years?
+Do you have any ideas of ways to conserve oil so we do not run out of it?

 Brainstorming: Have students generate a number of possible ideas about the following question.
 Remind students that no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Ask the students: